 Museum Opera del Duomo

 The Opera del Duomo dates from 1296 when it was founded by the Republic of Florence and finished by the mid 15th century.
 This place is considered one of the most recognizable symbols of Florence, representing the cradle of the artistic period that changed the world.
 The museum, which is part of the complex of the Duomo of Florence, at about 6,000 square meters exposes the works of Michelangelo, Donatello, Lorenzo Ghiberti, Andrea del Verrocchio.

 There you can find over 750 works of art staggered in 25 rooms on 3 levels.
 Architect Filippo Brunelleschi, a pioneer of early Renaissance architecture in Italy, designed in the 15th century the cathedral Santa Maria del Fiore, whose dome is the symbol of Florence.
 Be prepared to spend some significant amount of time here, but admiring these unique artistic and historical values of museum Opera del Duomo will certainly make the time fly.

 After a two-year-long restoration, Museo di Galileo Galilei re-opened its doors to the visitors.
 The instruments that you can find there are interesting and date from different periods, some of them even back to the 13th century.

-These were our 6 recommendations of what to do in Florence in one day.
-The best Florentine museums and palaces that will leave you speechless and made you travel in time, from the medieval period to the opulent renaissance.
+These were our 7 recommendations of the best museums in Florence to visit in a day.
+Florentine museums and palaces that will leave you speechless and made you travel in time, from the medieval period to the opulent renaissance.
 Florence is a city like no other, it breathes history and art, and it takes more than one day trip to experience it all.